kalu-o/fairhire-ai/README.md

-# Adriana, the Fair Hire AI
+# Adriana: the Fair Hire AI

-This project is an interview fairness scoring system leveraging Langchain Google Gemini and Vertex AI.
+This project is an interview fairness scoring system leveraging Google Gemini and Vertex AI.
 The server component is implemented in Python, encapsulated in a Docker container, and the client/frontend is built using JavaScript/HTML.
 The service is accessible via port 8000, and the development environment is managed using Poetry.

 ## Table of Contents